MrHedmad/kerblam-paper/src/main.typ

 For each downloaded project, we either cut them with the `cookiecutter` python package or used them as-is (for non-cookiecutter templates).
 Of these $100$ repositories, $87$ could ultimately be successfully cut and parsed, and were therefore considered.
 We then listed all files and folders in the resulting projects, and compiled them into a frequency graph.
-The code for this analysis is available at #link("https://github.com/MrHedmad/ds_project_structure")[MrHedmad/ds_project_structure].

-Some housekeeping files were stripped from the final search results due to not being relevant to the project as a whole.
+Some housekeeping files (like the `.git` directory and all its contents) were stripped from the final search results due to not being relevant to the project as a whole.
 For example, `.gitkeep` files, which are commonly used to commit empty directories to version control, were excluded from the final figures.
-Finally, files present in less that two templates were discarded and therefore not shown in the final visualization.
+Finally, files present in strictly less than three templates were discarded and therefore not shown in the final visualization.

 The analysis was performed with the latest commits of all the considered repositories as of the 12th of July, 2024.
 The only exception was the "drivendataorg/cookiecutter-data-science" repository, where we fetched version `1.0` due to non-standard parsing requirements of the latest commit.